-Hydropower generation and medium-term projection by region:
+Hydropower generation and and forecast by region:

 Run-of-river hydropower plant harness energy for electricity production mainly from the available flow of the river.
 These plants may include short-term storage or “pondage”, allowing for some hourly or daily flexibility in adapting to the load demand profile, but the generation profile is mostly driven by natural river flow conditions or releases from any upstream reservoir hydropower plant (HPP).
 In the absence of such upstream reservoir HPP, generation depends on precipitation and runoff, and normally has substantial daily, monthly, seasonal and yearly variations.

 Reservoir hydropower plant relies on stored water in a reservoir.
 This provides the flexibility to generate electricity on demand, and reduces dependence on the variability of inflows.
 Very large reservoirs can retain months or even years of average inflows and can also provide flood protection and irrigation services.
 The design of the hydro plant is very much dependant on the environment and social needs of the region and local project conditions.
 Most reservoirs are artificially created by building a dam to control the natural river flow.
 When local conditions allow, natural lakes can also function as reservoirs.